Randall Cunningham: Dallas Cowboys

-Shortly before the 2000 season, Cunningham signed with the Dallas Cowboys to serve as backup to Troy Aikman.
+Shortly before the 2000 season, Cunningham signed with the Dallas Cowboys to serve as a backup to Troy Aikman.
 After a series of concussions ended Aikman's season, and ultimately his career, Cunningham again took the helm at quarterback.
 Despite posting a 1–2 record as a starter, he put up respectable numbers (849 yards passing with 6 touchdowns and 4 interceptions).
 One notable occurrence during his time with the Cowboys was a return to Philadelphia.
 Cunningham started the game and dueled the new Eagles quarterback, Donovan McNabb.
 The game was decided in overtime, with an Eagles field goal giving them the 16–13 victory.
 He received a mixed reception of cheers and boos upon his return to Philadelphia.
 A 5–11 subpar year for the Cowboys led to major roster changes, and Cunningham was one of the many changes.
 At the end of the season, he reached incentive clauses that voided his contract and made him an unrestricted free agent.
-He was not re-signed, after the Cowboys signed quarterback Tony Banks instead.
+He was not re-signed, and the Cowboys signed quarterback Tony Banks instead.

 Baltimore Ravens

 On May 29, 2001, he was signed by the Baltimore Ravens, reuniting with head coach Brian Billick, who was his offensive coordinator with the Minnesota Vikings.
 Cunningham was originally intended to serve as the third-string quarterback, but he was named the backup behind Elvis Grbac after performing better than Chris Redman.
 He went 2–0 as a starter.
 He was not re-signed, after the Ravens signed quarterback Jeff Blake instead.
 On August 15, 2002, Cunningham signed a one-day contract with the Philadelphia Eagles to officially announce his retirement.

 In his final 10 NFL seasons, Cunningham played in only 80 games, but finished his 16-year career completing 2,429 of his 4,289 attempts for 29,979 yards and 207 touchdowns, with 134 interceptions.
-He was sacked 484 times, third-most all time behind (2nd) John Elway with 516 sacks, and (1st) Brett Favre with 525 sacks.
+He was sacked 484 times, eleventh-most all time.
 Cunningham also rushed for 4,928 yards on 775 carries and 35 touchdowns.
 He retired after the 2001 season as the NFL's all-time leader in rushing yards and carries for the quarterback position, (a record broken in 2011 by Michael Vick), and tied for fourth with Steve Grogan in rushing touchdowns by a quarterback.
 Cunningham also averaged 30.6 rushing yards per game during his career—second most all-time for quarterbacks, behind Michael Vick.

+He has been nominated to the Pro Football Hall of Fame 13 times since becoming eligible.